FAQ & Elite Race Rules

 All other waves are noncompetitive, and you complete the course to the best of your ability.
 If you cannot do an obstacle give it a miss and push on.

-An obstacle is first completed after the elite racer has rang the cowbell or passed the obstacle end line.
+3. An obstacle is first completed after the elite racer has rang the cowbell or passed the obstacle end line.
+The hoist is finished after passing the marked line and the load is safely lowered to ground level.

 Hanging boards rig